ssadhana-r/IoT-Patient-Health-Monitoring/README.md

 How to Run

-1. Connect sensors to ESP32/Arduino
+1. Connect sensors to NodeMCU
 2. Upload code using Arduino IDE
 3. Connect device to Wi-Fi
 4. Open IoT platform dashboard